-Autonomous Sanctions (Designated Persons and Entities and Declared Persons- Libya) Amendment (Continuation of Effect) Instrument 2020
+Autonomous Sanctions (Designated and Declared Persons-Myanmar) Amendment (Continuation of Effect) Instrument 2021

-The Autonomous Sanctions (Designated Persons and Entities and Declared Persons- Libya) Amendment (Continuation of Effect) Instrument 2020 (the Instrument) is compatible with the human rights and freedoms recognised or declared in the international instruments listed in section 3 of the Human Rights (Parliamentary Scrutiny) Act 2011.
+The Autonomous Sanctions (Designated and Declared Persons-Myanmar) Amendment (Continuation of Effect) Instrument 2021 (the Instrument) is compatible with the human rights and freedoms recognised or declared in the international instruments listed in section 3 of the Human Rights (Parliamentary Scrutiny) Act 2011.

-Modern sanctions regimes impose highly targeted measures in response to situations of international concern.
-This includes violence and the use of armed force against civilians in Libya and the systemic violations of human rights by the former Qadhafi regime.
-Autonomous sanctions pursue legitimate objectives, and have appropriate safeguards in place to ensure that that limitation on human rights engaged by the imposition of sanctions is justified and a proportionate response to the situation of international concern.
+Modern sanctions regimes impose highly targeted measures in response to situations of international concern, including the grave repression of the human rights of a population by a government.
+Autonomous sanctions pursue legitimate objectives, and have appropriate safeguards in place to ensure that any limitation on human rights engaged by the imposition of sanctions is justified and a proportionate response to the situation of international concern.
 The Government keeps its sanctions regimes under regular review, including in relation to whether more effective, less rights-restrictive means are available to achieve similar foreign policy objectives.

-The Instrument continues, under subregulation 9(3) of the Autonomous Sanctions Regulations 2011 (the Regulations), designations and declarations made in relation to Libya in 2012.
-The Minister made the Instrument being satisfied that each of the persons and entities listed in Schedule 1 of the Instrument meets the current criteria set out in item 5 of subregulation 6(1), that being:
+The Instrument continues, under subregulation 9(3) of the Autonomous Sanctions Regulations 2011 (the Regulations), designations and declarations made in relation to Myanmar in 2018.
+The Minister made the Instrument being satisfied that each of the persons listed in Schedule 1 of the Instrument meets the current criteria set out in item 6(d) of the table of subregulation 6(1), that being that the individuals are current or former military officers of the rank of Brigadier-General or higher.